systopia/de.systopia.newsletter/docs/usage.md

 within the profile, but no mailing list options.
-Instead of presenting a form for the user to input their contact data again, a link may be provided to request the API to re-send the confirmation e-mail (containing a link to the preferences page) by providing the contact hash and the contact ID (which is to be retrieved using the contact hash).
+Instead of presenting a form for the user to input their contact data again, a link may be provided to request the API to re-send the confirmation e-mail (containing a link to the preferences page) by providing the contact checksum and the contact ID (which is to be retrieved using the contact checksum).

 The form input is sent in to the `NewsletterSubscription.Request` API action, which will generate and send the information e-mail to the contact as in the